Absences and Attendance

 We have four Walking School Buses, supported by Auckland Transport: Hinemoa Hikers, Mokoia Marchers, Mahara Magic and Zion Lions.
 Click the link for more information about our WALKING SCHOOL BUSES.

-Our Year 5 and 6 children take part in the Waterwise programme at Birkenhead Wharf.
+Our Year 6 children take part in the Waterwise programme at Birkenhead Wharf.
 Children learn to sail, kayak and learn water safety techniques.
+Children in year 4/5 will participate in a water safety programme.